 1. Follow the lead of the physician and pharmacy regulatory colleges in the provinces of British Columbia, Ontario, Nova Scotia, Alberta and Saskatchewan to provide guidelines that support pharmacist dispensing directly to the patient.

 3. Support members in becoming prescribers and dispensers by ensuring that they receive the training and material they need as well as ensure they are connected to communities of practice.
+Health care providers can help each other and share information and expertise to ensure medical abortion is increasingly integrated into primary care.

 Professional bodies regulating nurse practitioners